lz975545/ADTweetBot/README.md

 # ADTweetBot

 Simple twitter bot which tweets out quotes from the TV show Arrested Development.

-Ran using the `tweepy` python library.
+## Usage

+This bot runs on the `tweepy` python library for sending tweets and `Heroku` for cloud deployment.